Gitling01/Doghouse/README.md

 Node.js download: https://nodejs.org/en/download/package-manager

 From the VSCode terminal, type 'node -v' to check the version and verify it is correctly installed.
-Then type 'npm install Express'.
+Then type 'npm install express'.